Algebraization of infinite summation: Recovering topological information

 The domain of the ``difference family map'' $d$ is the collection of all families whose proper initial segments have $\Sigma$-limits.
 Similarly, the domain of the ``partial sums map'' $p$ is the collection of all families whose proper initial segments are summable.
 The discussion in the paragraph preceding this proposition verifies the inclusion $\im(d)\subseteq \dom(p)$.
 The inclusion $\im(p)\subseteq \dom(d)$ and the equality $d\circ p={\rm id}_{\dom(p)}$ were both verified in the first paragraph of this proof.
 Finally, note that $d$ is injective.
 (Given distinct families in the domain of $d$, then their difference families disagree at the smallest ordinal index where the two families disagree.)
 Putting all that information together shows that $d$ and $p$ are inverse bijections on their respective domains.
 The final sentence of the proposition then easily follows by restricting those domains (by removing the word ``proper'' in both cases). \end{proof}

 This motivates the following weakening of Axiom \ref{Axiom:SubsSummable}.

 \begin{axiom}[\bf Initial summability\rm ] Initial segments of ordinal-indexed summable families are summable. \end{axiom}

-According to Proposition \ref{Prop:LimitsPartialSums}, an immediate benefit of Axiom \ref{Axiom:InitialSegments} is that every ordinal-indexed $\Sigma$-sum under contributes its own corresponding $\Sigma$-limit.
-Without Axiom \ref{Axiom:InitialSegments}, some of the ordinal-indexed families in $\Sigma$ are unused when constructing $\Sigma$-limits.
+According to Proposition \ref{Prop:LimitsPartialSums}, an immediate benefit of Axiom \ref{Axiom:InitialSegments} is that every ordinal-indexed $\Sigma$-sum will contribute an ordered pair to the collection of $\Sigma$-limits.
+Otherwise, some of the ordinal-indexed families in $\Sigma$ are unused when constructing $\Sigma$-limits.

 For any $\Sigma$-limit to exist, the recursive nature of Definition \ref{Definition:Limits} forces the empty family to be summable.
 At first it might seem strange to define $\lim ()=\Sigma ()$, for in a topological space there is no empty limit.
 However, when $\Sigma()$ is defined, we may treat $X$ as a pointed space, with $\Sigma()$ as its distinguished point.
 In that case it is a simple matter of convention to take the empty limit to equal the distinguished point, whenever convenient.